api-evangelist/akamai/README.md

 #### Properties

 ### Akamai Ion
 Ion is a suite of intelligent performance optimizations and controls that help to deliver superior website and iOS or Android app experiences.
-It combines the scalability of Akamais global content delivery platform with fast, dynamic content acceleration.
-Ion also leverages Akamais cellular optimizations, which lower both latency and user engagement disruptions.
+It combines the scalability of Akamais global content delivery platform with fast, dynamic content acceleration.
+Ion also leverages Akamais cellular optimizations, which lower both latency and user engagement disruptions.

 **Human URL:** [https://techdocs.akamai.com/ion/docs/welcome-ion](https://techdocs.akamai.com/ion/docs/welcome-ion)